AI-Protocol-Official/Documentation/guides/convert-nft-to-dpt/README.md

-# How can I convert my NFT into a DPT?
+# How can I convert my NFT / iNFT into a DPT?
 A guide for showcasing how can you convert your existing NFT or (iNFT) into a DPT using AI Protocol smart contracts.

 # Instructions